 Among the stunning highlights are the new window tiling to arrange windows effectively, the new Passwords app to manage passwords, passkeys, and other credentials conveniently, the highly anticipated Apple Intelligence to let your Mac be smarter and more intelligent, etc.

-If you want to fully experience macOS Sequoia on virtual machines, such as VMware, VirtualBox, or Parallel Desktop, a macOS 15 Sequoia ISO file is essential here.
+If you want to fully experience macOS Sequoia on virtual machines such as VMware, VirtualBox, or Parallels Desktop, a macOS 15 Sequoia ISO file is essential.

-How to create a macOS Sequoia ISO file for VMware or VirtualBox?
+Create a macOS Sequoia ISO file on Mac for VMware or VirtualBox

 If you get a Mac that is officially supported to run macOS Sequoia by Apple, you can create the macOS Sequoia ISO file for VMware or VirtualBox usage yourself.
-Don't worry, you'll get confused by the following commands as we walk you through the whole ISO file creation process!
+Don't worry, we'll walk you through the whole ISO file creation process!

 Here is how to perform that: